-INDEPENDENT AUDITOR'S REPORT TO THE UNITHOLDERS OF ALINMA HOSPITALITY REIT FUND (Managed by Alinma Investment Company) (continued)
+INDEPENDENT AUDITOR'S REPORT (continued)

+TO THE UNITHOLDERS OF ALINMA HOSPITALITY REIT FUND

+(Managed by Alinma Capital Company)

-Other Information included in the Fund's 2023 Annual Report
+Other Information included in the Fund's 2024 Annual Report

 Fund Manager is responsible for the other information.
-The other information comprises the information included in the Fund's 2023 annual report other than the financial statements and our auditor's report thereon.
-The Fund's 2023 annual report is expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the Fund's 2024 annual report other than the financial statements and our auditor's report thereon.
+The Fund's 2024 annual report is expected to be made available to us after the date of this auditor's report.